jenhausu/3rd-Party-Library-for-iOS/README.md

 * [DKChainableAnimationKit](https://github.com/Draveness/DKChainableAnimationKit) : Easy to read and write chainable animations in Swift
 * [RubberBandEffect](https://github.com/Produkt/RubberBandEffect) : Recreating Apple’s rubber band effect in Swift
 * [SCViewShaker](https://github.com/rFlex/SCViewShaker) : A highly configurable UIView category for shaking a view with various shaking styles
+* [Spring](https://github.com/MengTo/Spring) : A library to simplify iOS animations in Swift.

+## Tuturial
+* [Onboard](https://github.com/mamaral/Onboard) : An iOS framework to easily create a beautiful and engaging onboarding experience with only a few lines of code.

 ## Effect
 * [Shimmer](https://github.com/facebook/Shimmer) : An easy way to add a simple, shimmering effect to any view in an iOS app.